-Experience of a personal loss can produce depression so as to cause one to despair of living.
-It may be the loss of a job; the loss of social standing in the community or school; the loss of a boyfriend or girlfriend; loss of confidence, self-esteem, or any number of things which may seem trivial and "kid stuff" to us older folk, but is of vital importance to the young person.
+Experience of a personal loss can produce depression and cause one to despair about living.
+It may be the loss of a job; the loss of social standing in the community or school; the loss of a boyfriend or girlfriend; loss of confidence, self-esteem, or any number of things that may seem trivial and "kid stuff" to us older folk, but is of vital importance to the young person.

 The 14-year-old girl who ended her life with antihistamines had been taken from her natural parents because of family problems and was living with foster parents.
 Her natural parents had moved to Florida without her.
 With the disruption of the family unit, the severing of family ties, and feeling alone, she calmly walked to the bathroom and swallowed 60 tablets of the allergy medicine Benadryl.
 She had experienced a personal loss.

 Affluence contributes to suicide.
 Countries in which teenage suicides are highest are noted for their affluence.
 On the surface, one would think teenagers having affluent parents, living in affluent neighborhoods, who eat well, dress smartly, and are supported in a generous measure would be happy and have a zest for life.

 On the other hand, we would normally think that the impoverished are the ones who grow tired in their painful struggle for survival and prematurely exit through the door to death.
 But not so.
 The lowest rate of suicides is found in Egypt (0.3 percent per 100,000 population).
 It is not because life in Egypt is so desirable that so few want to leave it.
 The opposite is true.
 Sweden, however, takes care of its citizens from the womb to the tomb, yet has a suicide rate of 18.6 percent per 100,000 population.

 A Lack of Challenges